biomathcode/subask/README.md

 [ ] Work on Authentication flow
 [ ] Make Profile Page
 [ ] Ask pages with Blog
+[ ] Move from useEffect and useState for fetching to swr, and react query

 - The Master-Detail Pattern is used to display